Ceramides in Nutrition and Cosmetics – EU Market & Stability Formulas

 At BF-EssE, we can develop your custom product in:

+All are available flavored or unflavored, natural or colored.
 Want your supplement pink, red, green, or gold?
 We use safe, EU-compliant colorants (natural or synthetic) to match your product vision and branding.

 Flavors You Can Choose: